adventix/DevOps-Course-Starter/README.md

 Next you will need to enter a board name into the code, this can either exist and it will retrieve the existing board within your code or it will create a new board.
 The code is found in trello_items with the variable TRELLO_BOARD=xxxx

+Please note that the app will only function with the following lists: "To Do" "Doing" and "Done" - these will need to exist for this to function and is the default trello provides when building a new board.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running: